 1. Colored fixtures can feel “risky” but they can pay off big.
 This bathroom proves it.
 You can do it!
 Kohler and American Standard, the two really big names, make bathroom suites – sinks, toilets, tubs – in a variety of colorways besides white.
-Kohler’s Sunlight Yellow is shown on a Tahoe sink here.
+Kohler’s Sunlight Yellow is shown on a Tahoe sink here; you might be able to find it vintage.
 Put these fixtures together with a complementary wall tile or wallpaper, and your bathroom will be very special.
 Soft pastel fixtures are not grating on your eyes – they are very soothing – perfect for a bathroom.

 2. Salt ‘n pepper tile – It’s back “in” again.
 Okay, so, so far, it’s only me declaring this.
 But look — American Olean now features salt ‘n pepper tiles in 1″ x 2″ mosaics in this designer marketing image! woohoo!